SgtSwagrid/github-graph/README.md

 You needn't worry about circular dependencies creating a runaway robot takeover, as (a) the process stops if there are no changes, and (b) each propagation step still requires manual review.

+## Alternatives

+### What's wrong with Git [Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)?

+Git submodules is a similar, in-built solution whereby repositories can be nested as subdirectories of other repositories.
+If this meets your use case, then great.
+However, a key limitation is that nested repositories have to be fully contained within isolated directories.
+In practice, and in fact for most of the example use cases listed, you'll instead want this content to be mixed in with everything else.

+### What's wrong with external references?

+Instead of [inlining](https://en.wikipedia.org/wiki/Inline_expansion) the concerned files straight into each repository, why not just link to them and direct users or build tools straight to the source?
+The computer-sciency answer is that sometimes, especially for small things, inlines are more efficient despite the extra duplication.
+But the real reason is that many tools don't support indirection.
+You can't tell GitHub "I don't have a `.gitignore`, but look over there at that other project, I'd like to use theirs".
+Additionally, the use of external references can violate the principle of [hermeticity](https://bazel.build/basics/hermeticity).

 ## Limitations